-The Reverse Wikipedia Strategy is a framework to improve a brands' online content by imagining what an ideal Wikipedia page may look like in a year or more.
-It's an exercise for strategists and content creators to think about the best possible branded content.
-It in you imagine the sections a fictional Wikipedia page may have, what's in those sections, and most importantly - the references (existing or not) that would support the Wikipedia page if it were real.
+The Reverse Wikipedia Strategy is a framework to improve a brand's online content by imagining what an ideal Wikipedia page may look like in a year or more.
+Within a family of strategies used by Reputation X, it's an exercise for strategists and content creators to think about the best possible branded content.
+Using this framework, you imagine the sections a fictional Wikipedia page may have, what's in those sections - and most importantly - the references (existing or not) that would support the Wikipedia page if it were real.
 This forms the basis for content that withstands the smell-test.
-The end result is a highly relevant content plan free of web spam.
+The end result is a highly relevant content plan free of webspam.

 The benefits of a Reverse Wikipedia Strategy include:

 - A clear blueprint for the tale search results will tell

 - A shared vision of the online brand for all stakeholders

 - A list of publications to target in order to fulfill the brand vision

 - A spam-free content plan